vmstio/docs/content/about/backups.md

+---
-# Backups
+title: Backups

-We backup the persistent data storage of vmst.io multiple times per day/week and to different locations.
+description: We backup the persistent data storage of vmst.io multiple times per day/week and to different locations.
+navigation:
+  icon: i-material-symbols-storage
+---

 ## Databases